GTBSinclair/RandomPasswordCreator/README.md

 - `-l`: controls the length of the passwords
 - `-o`: controls the characters to omit from the passwords
 - `-i`: controls the characters to include in the passwords
+- `-j`: outputs passwords only made up of letters and numbers

 N.B.
 The `-o` argument cannot be passed together with the `-i` argument, they can only be used separately.